 - D9 was released on June 3, 2020.

-- Community support for D8 will end in November 2021 and D7 support will end in November 2022.
+- Community support for D8 ended on November 2021 and D7 support will end in November 2023.

 - You need to plan now to transition an existing site built in 7 or 8, or plan for an entirely new project built in 9.